andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

 npm i --production to not install devdependencies, this works with npm ci use this one npm i --prefer-offline --production for the server

+workflow:
-since couldnt build during the deploy, have to build locally, then push to github. the react-scripts folder in the node_modules is empty, so i tried npm i react-scripts, but ends up crashing the instance.
+since couldnt build during the deploy, have to build locally, then push to github. code pipeline should autodeploy to ec2. the react-scripts folder in the node_modules is empty, so i tried npm i react-scripts, but ends up crashing the instance.

 pm2 is weird. if in the ~ folder, doing pm2 start /home/ubuntu/doctordb/server/server.js says it worked and is online, but when i go to the site, it doesnt work. but if in the doctordb/server folder, it works.